uyuni-project/hub-xmlrpc-api/README.md

 ### Namespaces

-Hub supports 3 different namespaces.
+The Hub API supports 3 different namespaces.

 1. `hub` &#8594; to target the Hub itself:
-     - example: `hubKey = client.hub.login(login, password)`
+     - example: `hubSessionKey = client.hub.login(username, password)`
 2. `unicast` &#8594; to target a single Server registered in the Hub:
-     - example: `systems = client.unicast.system.list_systems(hubKey, serverId)`
+     - example: `systems = client.unicast.system.list_systems(hubSessionKey, serverID)`
 3. `multicast` &#8594; to target multiple Servers
-     - example: `systems_per_server = client.multicast.system.list_systems(hubKey, [serverId1, serverId2], [], [])`
+     - example: `systemsPerServer = client.multicast.system.listUserSystems(hubSessionKey, [serverID_1, serverID_2], [], [])`

 Note that:
  - all XMLRPC API methods available in a single Server are exposed by the namespaces above.
 Generally speaking, they accept the same parameters and return the same values with the exceptions described below
- - the `hubKey` can be obtained via the `client.hub.login(login, password)` method
+ - the `hubSessionKey` can be obtained via the `client.hub.login(username, password)` method
- - individual Server IDs can be obtained via `client.hub.listServerIds(hubKey)` (see example below)
+ - individual Server IDs can be obtained via `client.hub.listServerIds(hubSessionKey)` (see example below)
- - the `unicast` namespace assumes all methods receive `hubKey` and `serverId` as their first two parameters, then any other parameter as specified by the regular Server API
+ - the `unicast` namespace assumes all methods receive `hubSessionKey` and `serverID` as their first two parameters, then any other parameter as specified by the regular Server API
- - the `multicast` namespace assumes all methods receive `hubKey`, a list of Server IDs, then lists of per-Server parameters as specified by the regular Server API.
+ - the `multicast` namespace assumes all methods receive `hubSessionKey`, a list of Server IDs, then lists of per-Server parameters as specified by the regular Server API.
 Return value will be an array, indexed per Server, of the results of individual Server calls

 ### Authentication modes